Periods and harmonic analysis on spherical varieties: The Bernstein morphisms

 Define for $a \in S^+$ the function $\Phi_a = e_{\Theta} \mathcal{L}_a \Psi \in C^{\infty}_c(X)$.
 Then, as $a$ approaches infinity inside $S^+$, we have $\|\Phi_a\|_{L^2(X)} \rightarrow \|\Psi\|_{L^2(X_\Theta)}$; indeed equality holds for sufficiently large $a$.
 Moreover, by definition, $H_\pi(\Phi_a)= e_\Theta^*H_{\pi}(\mathcal L_a \cdot \Psi)$.

 The group $S$ acts on $e_\Theta^* H_{\pi}$ through a finitely generated quotient, and we may therefore apply the results of \S \ref{sec:linearalgebra}.
 Let $\nu_i$ be an averaging sequence of probability measures on $S^+$ (\S \ref{averaging sequence}).
-Then it is clear that:

-(By taking the supports of the $\nu_i$ to be sufficiently close to infinity, we can even arrange equality here for all large $i$.)
+Recall each of those is, by construction, of finite support.
+Then: